linpengcheng/PurefunctionPipelineDataflow/README.md

 be expressed in a language comprehensible to everyone.
 If you can't explain it simply, you don't understand it well enough.
 Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius -- and a lot of courage -- to move in the opposite direction.
+There are five ascending levels of intelligence: smart, intelligent, brilliant, genius and simple.
       ---- Albert Einstein
            The greatest folk scientist in history :-) A professional clerk in the patent office